Replacing Checkout (Server-Side)

 id | string | Yes | Product identifier as used in your Platform Interface product catalog. |

-quantity | integer | Yes | Number of units. |
+quantity | integer | Yes | Number of units.
+Integer, minimum 1. |

-attributes | object | No | Key-value pairs that identify a specific product variant (e.g. {"color": "blue", "size": "L"}). |
+attributes | object | No | Key-value pairs identifying a specific product variant (e.g. {"color": "blue", "size": "L"}).
+For products with variants, keys must match a catalog variant definition in your Platform Interface.
+Omit for simple products with no variants. |

 Sending the Request